0xPolygon/polygon-edge-docs/docs/overview.md

-To get started by running the IBFT `polygon-sdk` cluster locally, please read: [How to set IBFT locally](/docs/get-started/set-up-ibft-locally).
+To get started by running the IBFT `polygon-edge` cluster locally, please read: [How to set IBFT locally](/docs/get-started/set-up-ibft-locally).